vfreitas-/jBit/README.md

 Under development

 ## To do
-- parents and closest methods
+- closest method
-- not, has and index method
+- has and index method
 - add prevContext
 - end, add and addBack methods